Welcome!

 - Completing second edition of Populism and World Politics: Exploring Inter- and Transnational Dimensions, co-edited with F.A.
 Stengel and D. Nabers (Palgrave MacMillan, completion August 2024, for publication 2025).

-- Completed book: Critical Engagements with Settler Colonialism in Canada: Colonization, Land Theft, Gender Violence, Imperialism, and Genocide co-edited with Emily Grafton (Regina: University of Regina Press, 17 chapters, in press for publication August 2025) 340 pp approximately.
+- In Press: On Settler Colonialism in Canada: Lands and Peoples co-edited with Emily Grafton (Regina: University of Regina Press, 17 chapters, for publication August 2025) 340 pp approximately.

 Recent Publications